magomimmo/modern-cljs/doc/tutorial-17.md

 transformation.

-That said, at the beginning [Enlive][2] is not so easy to work with, even by following some [good tutorials][] available online.
-It's full of very smartr macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
+That said, at the beginning [Enlive][2] is not so easy to work with, even by following some [good tutorials][20] available online.
+Enlive is full of very smart macros and HOFs definitions which constitute a DSL (Domain Specific Language) for HTML/XML scraping and templating.
 You need to take your time to get working with the Enlive lib.
 Generally speacking, the best way to learn a new library in CLJ is by REPLing with it.

 ### REPLing with Hiccup

-Before to start REPLing around, make you a favor: add the the [hiccup][11] lib by [James Reeves][12] to the project dependencies, because it will save you a sure headache in writing stringified HTML at the repl.
+Before to start REPLing around, make you a favor: add the [hiccup][11] lib by [James Reeves][12] to your `project.clj`, because it will save you a sure headache in writing stringified HTML at the repl.

 Open your `project.clj` and add the [hiccup][11] dependency.